Achères–Grand-Cormier station

-Achères–Grand-Cormier is a French railway station in Achères, Yvelines département, Île-de-France region.
+Achères–Grand-Cormier station is a French railway station in Achères, Yvelines département, Île-de-France region.
+It is the only station on the RER A that is not accessible to people with disabilities.

 Location

-The station is at kilometric point 21.250 of Paris-Le Havre railway.
+The station is at kilometric point 21.250 of Paris–Le Havre railway.
 It is inside a rail complex that includes a marshalling yard, a depot, and a maintenance establishment.
 This complex is the starting point of Achères-Pontoise railway.
 It is also crossed by Grande Ceinture line.
 Its altitude is 41 m.

 During works on RER line A, Poissy branch is disconnected from the line.
-Trains serving the station are from line L, extended from Maisons-Laffitte to Poissy.
+Trains serving the station are from Transilien Line L, extended from Maisons-Laffitte to Poissy.

 History

 The original station was a simple stop put in operation on 9 May 1843 by Compagnie du chemin de fer de Paris à Rouen.
 Il was a hundred meters northern and was named Étoile de Conflans.

 After the classification yard extension and Achères-Pontoise railway was put into service, the station was given the name Achères-Embranchement in 1877.
 A second building was added next to the first in 1882.

 During the 1920s, the name of the station became simply Achères.
 In 1931, level crossings on RN 184 were removed and a double bridge was built.
 The former station was neglected, and the current building was put in operation.

 It was renamed Achères-Grand-Cormier when the Achères-Ville station was put into operation on Achères-Pontoise railway in 1976.
 A former stop, named Village d'Achères, used to be on this railway, but was destroyed by bombings during the night from 7 to 8 June 1944.
 It was not put into service again, but platforms are still visible.

 In 2009, 330 people a day entered the station.